pzawadzk/Vehicle-Detection/README.md

 ![alt text][image5]

-To optimize performance of my classifier I varied scales of search windows and value of thresholding function.
+- To optimize classification performance of my model I varied scales of search windows and value of thresholding function.
 I also played with regularization parameter `C`  of SVM but default value of 1.0 worked well.
+- To optimize computational performance, I calculated HOG features only once per frame and scale.
+Then I used a function called `get_feature` (lines 82-91 in `detect_utils.py`) to extract features corresponding different sliding window locations.

 ---